MeelisM/aws-code-keeper/README.md

 #### 2. Configure Ansible for GitLab Setup

-Configure your GitLab API token and other variables.
+Configure your GitLab API token and other variables:

 ```bash
 cd ansible